aws-samples/aws-cdk-intro-workshop/workshop/content/_index.md

 {{% /notice %}}

 So what are we going to build?
 Nothing too fancy...

 We'll spend some time setting up your development environment and learning a little about how to work with the CDK Toolkit to deploy your app to an AWS environment.

-Then, you'll write a little "Hello, world" Lambda function and front it with a API Gateway.
+Then, you'll write a little "Hello, world" Lambda function and front it with an API Gateway endpoint so users can call it via an HTTP request.

 Next, we'll introduce the very powerful concept of __CDK constructs__.
-Constructs allow you to bundle up a bunch of infrastructure into a reusable component which anyone can compose into their apps.
+Constructs allow you to bundle up a bunch of infrastructure into reusable components which anyone can compose into their apps.
 We'll walk you through writing your own construct.

 Finally, we'll show you how to use a construct from an npm library in your